Lodgepole pine forest - licensed under Creative Commons Wikicommons/U.S. Forest Service - Pacific Northwest Region

 - Native to: Pacific coast of America through to Alaska.

 - Uses: The lodgepole pine’s timber is used for roofing, flooring and other joinery.
-It is also used in the production of chipboard and paper pulp.
+It is also used in chipboard and paper pulp.